Tag Archives: Writing

 5 Not-to-Miss Tips to Make Your Writers’ Conference Worthwhile

 Congratulations!
-So you took the plunge, as I did, and registered for a great Writers’ Conference, like Maranatha.
+So you took the plunge, as I did, and registered for a great Writers’ Conference!

 Now what?